mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/troubleshooting.md

 If you are using node-RED make sure that the environment variable is created **before the node-RED process is started**, especially if you are running it as a service.

-### MindSphere Online Status
+### {{site.productname}} Online Status

-If you are convinced that your proxy settings are correctly set, it also might be that MindSphere is undergoing occasional offline maintenance.
-The current status of all Mindsphere services is available at:
+If you are convinced that your proxy settings are correctly set, it also might be that {{site.productname}} is undergoing occasional offline maintenance.
+The current status of all {{site.productname}} services is available at:

 <https://status.mindsphere.io/>

 ## The library/node are sending the data but there is no data in Fleet Manager

 This is probably caused by some misconfiguration in your data source configuration and/or in the mappings.
-Please use Agent Diagnostic Tool on your MindSphere dashboard to troubleshoot the issue.
+Please use Agent Diagnostic Tool on your {{site.productname}} dashboard to troubleshoot the issue.

 ![delete local settings](images/diagnostic.png)